apache/trafficserver/doc/reference/commands/traffic_line.en.rst

     Reset performance statistics to zero on the local node.

+.. traffic-line-performance-statistics

 Performance Statistics
 ======================

+..
+XXX: These variables need to be documented..
+Volunteers? //igalic

 The :option:`traffic_line -r` option accepts the following variable names::